This page is a continuation of In Memoriam: Dept of Pharmacology, UCL. A diary..

 6 June 2008 Off to Scotland for a week, Train to Aberdeen, then overnight ferry to Lerwick in Shetland Isles.
 Lerwick is almost as close to Bergen as it is to Aberdeen.
 Later to Haroldswick,on the northernmost island in the Shetlands, Unst.
 Halfway to London from Haroldswick is close to St Andrews, and Edinburgh is about halfway between Lerwick and London, In fact Haroldswick is almost as close to Reykjavik as it is to London (distance calculator here).
 There are some pictures here.

 15th June 2008.
 Back home.
 Today’s Point of View programme on Radio 4 was by the Financial Times journalist, Lucy Kellaway.
-It was a beautiful demolition job on the sort of vacuous management-speak that has engulfed universities [download as mp3, 2.7 Mb].
+It was a beautiful demolition job on the sort of vacuous management-speak that has engulfed universities [play the mp3, 2.7 Mb].

 She referred to the Local Government Association’s list of 100 banned words.